 You might be interested to learn more about how you can pay down your debt on your own before seeking professional advice.
 “Do-it-yourself” options can include selling off some assets to pay off your debt, restructuring your household budget to allocate more money to debt reduction or speaking with your financial institution about consolidating your debts.

 You can create a household budget for you and your family to follow and manage monthly expenses.
 A budget will also show you how much you could potentially set aside to apply to your savings account or to pay down your debt.
-You can learn more about the budgeting process by visiting our Budgeting Advice page.
+Learn more about why you need a budget.

 A debt consolidation loan is used to combine and pay off multiple loans through one payment at a lower interest rate.
 For example, you may have debt on three credit cards at 18% interest.
 With a consolidation loan, you can combine these debts into one payment with a line of credit at 11% interest allowing you to redirect the saved interest costs to paying down your debt faster.
-To learn more about a debt consolidation loan, visit our Debt Help FAQ page.
+Learn more about a debt consolidation loan.

 A debt management plan or debt management program (DMP) is a voluntary agreement between you and your creditors to reduce your debt payments.
 This is typically conducted through a credit counselling agency.
 The credit counsellor will negotiate with your creditors to agree to reduce the interest on your debts.
-DMPs do not offer the same level of protection as a consumer proposal and you have to pay back 100% of what you owe, so read more about consumer proposals here.
+DMPs do not offer the same level of protection as a consumer proposal and you have to pay back 100% of what you owe.
+Learn more about the consumer proposal process.

 If you are worried about a wage garnishment or seizure of property and you reside in Alberta, Nova Scotia or Quebec, you can go to your local court house to register for a consolidation order or, as it is known in Quebec, a voluntary deposit, to help you make your debt payments.
-You can learn more about consolidation orders here.
+Learn more about consolidation orders and voluntary deposits.

 Bankruptcy releases you from the majority, if not all of your debts, which means you will not have to pay them back.
 Like a consumer proposal, bankruptcy also immediately stops all legal action against you and can only be administered by a Licensed Insolvency Trustee.
 Despite some peoples’ belief, you do not ‘lose everything’ if you declare bankruptcy and for some people’s situation it is actually the most efficient debt solution for regaining financial stability.
 Bankruptcy is only considered, however, after we explore all your other options first.
-To learn more about the bankruptcy process, visit our Bankruptcy page.
+Learn more about the bankruptcy process.